ponchama/docs/README.md

 ## Deploy changes to server

-After the changes have been tested and they work, push the changes to the master branch and Travis will do the rest of the job for you!
+After the changes have been tested and they work, push the changes to the master branch and Github will do the rest of the job for you!